 Furthermore, these tools give a lot of flexibility related to type of packaging.
 Intel can use the same tool for standard packages, 2.5d packages, and advanced 3d packaging.
 The above image is from der8auer, and it showcases an Intel Sapphire Rapids server CPU with multiple pitch sizes.
 There is a section that is 55-micron pitch for EMIB, and 100-micron pitch for the rest of the die to package connection.
 While this is theoretically possible without TCB, the implementation in the real world is much easier given the differences in size of pads and solder caps.

 The capabilities of TCB really start to shine when Intel moves to Foveros Omni.
 We discussed the technology more in part 2, but the copper pillars and ODI dies make Foveros Omni neigh on impossible to package with the standard flip chip process.
 The first Foveros Omni product will be Intel’s Meteor Lake, a mass market client architecture designed for 5W SOCs all the way up through high power desktops.
-Despite including many die, Omni enables large cost savings on manufacturing cost, selecting the optimal process node for IP and minimize die sizes to enhance yields.
+(Edit: This was redefined to be Arrow Lake) Despite including many die, Omni enables large cost savings on manufacturing cost, selecting the optimal process node for IP and minimize die sizes to enhance yields.
 The package has various bump pitches from 130-micron, 100-micron, and 36-micron.
 Advanced 3D logic packaging isn’t only for the high performance applications.

 TSMC, Samsung, and many others will not be able to do this sort of packaging unless they invest heavily in TCB.
 Intel has been co-developing TCB tools for over a decade, so it would be hard for competitors to instantly to move towards this technology.
 InFO from TSMC utilizes standard flip chip flows while potentially being a more costly packaging technology due the more expensive substrate.
 TSMC hasn't advanced packaging but on commodity standard ABF substrates, which is a hinderance in how far down they can bring advanced packaging in terms of cost.
 At the same time, InFO does have some major advantage which we discussed in part 2, namely related to complex routing within the RDL without the use of silicon dies.
 TSMC does use TCB for HBM, but that is a very different niche than logic stacking.